Pylons/akhet/docs/index.rst

 Pyramid_.
 Version 2 focuses more heavily on documentation, and does not contain an application scaffold [#]_.
 Instead, the documentation shows how to customize Pyramid's built-in scaffolds to give a Pylons-like environment.
-The documentation focuses on things that either aren't in the Pyramid manual or deserve highlighting, and it also discusses the tradeoffs between various alternative APIs.
+The documentation gives a walk-through of the default application's structure, highlighting Useful Bits of Information that are buried in the Pyramid manual or are not in the manual.
+It also discusses some alternative APIs and the tradeoffs between them.
 The Akhet library (the convenience classes) are unchanged in this release.

 Akhet 2.0 runs on Python 2.5 - 2.7.
-The next version will probably add Python 3 support and drop Python 2.5, as Pyramid 1.3 is doing.
+The next version will probably add Python 3 and drop Python 2.5, as Pyramid 1.3 is doing.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    intro
    vocabulary